-In website operation, we often need to display some professional content, such as mathematical formulas involving scientific calculations, or complex flow charts explaining business processes.The traditional way of displaying these contents is often inefficient, difficult to maintain, and also fails to provide a good reading experience.AnQiCMS combines its powerful content management capabilities and support for Markdown, providing us with a graceful solution.By simply introducing some external libraries and enabling the Markdown editor, we can ensure that these professional contents are rendered correctly and beautifully on the website pages.
+In website operation, we often need to display some professional content, such as mathematical formulas involving scientific calculations, or complex process diagrams for business process descriptions.The traditional way of displaying this content is often inefficient, difficult to maintain, and also cannot provide a good reading experience.AnQiCMS combines its powerful content management capabilities and support for Markdown to provide us with an elegant solution.By simply introducing some external libraries and enabling the Markdown editor, we can render these professional contents correctly and beautifully on the website page.

-To start embedding mathematical formulas and flowcharts on your page, first make sure that the AnQiCMS backend Markdown editor is enabled.This is the basis for the system to recognize and process the syntax of formulas and flowcharts.
+To begin embedding mathematical formulas and flowcharts on your page, you first need to make sure that the AnQiCMS backend Markdown editor is enabled.This is the basis for the system to recognize and process syntax of formulas and flow charts.

-All you need to do is go to the AnQiCMS backendGlobal Settings, and then click.Content Settings.In this page, find and enable the Markdown editor feature.After enabling, you can use Markdown syntax to write formulas and flowcharts when editing article or page content.
+You just need to go to the AnQiCMS admin panelGlobal Settingsand then clickContent settings.
+Find and enable the Markdown editor feature on this page.After enabling, you can use Markdown syntax to write formulas and flowcharts when editing articles or page content.

-Generally, your website's template will have a global foundation file, such asbase.html,or a public header file referenced by multiple pages.
-It is recommended to place the reference code of these libraries in this shared file, usually at<head>the end of the tag or<body>The beginning of the label, so that they can be loaded on all related pages.
+Generally, the template of your website will have a global foundation file, such asbase.htmlor a common header file referenced by multiple pages.
+It is recommended to place the reference code of these libraries in this shared file, usually in<head>tag or<body>The beginning of a tag, which ensures that they can be loaded on all related pages.

 Optimize the display style of Markdown content.

-To ensure that Markdown content displays well and consistently on your website, we can introducegithub-markdown-cssThe stylesheet.
-This stylesheet allows your Markdown content to be presented on the web with a reading style similar to GitHub, simple and generous.
+To have Markdown content displayed well and consistently on your website, we can introducegithub-markdown-cssThe stylesheet allows your Markdown content to display in a style similar to GitHub, simple and generous.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />